r-tom90/clothing-store/README.md

 # clothing-store

-Firebase DB No-SQL used: Authentication and Firestore Database
+- Firebase DB No-SQL used: Authentication and Firestore Database

+- Styled Components for styling